yumtaufikhidayat/JetCallLab-Kt/README.md

-# jetcalllab
+# About JetCallLab
-A minimalist application to learn WebRTC under the hood
+JetCallLab, a minimalist application to learn WebRTC under the hood.